 This finding of the “Light” gives us an astonishing new definition, of exactly what it means to “Believe on” and to “Follow” Yahshua, as seen in John 8:12 and John 12:46.
-If we truly “Believe” Yahshua, and truly “Follow” Him, then we are allowing Him-in-us to provide our “Light”– allowing Him-in-us to keep the “Law” or Torah, including Yahweh’s Statutes, Commandments, and Precepts!
+If we truly “Believe” Yahshua, and truly “Follow” Him, then we are allowing Messiah-in-us to provide our “Light” — allowing Him living-within-us to keep the “Law” or Torah, including Yahweh’s Statutes, Commandments, and Precepts!

 Oil for the Lamp

 We begin our look at the Oil for the Lamp with the following passage:

 “There is… oil in the dwelling of the wise…” (Proverbs 21:20a)